-Your agency can properly identify high-risk drivers by their driving record.
+Your insurance agency can properly identify high-risk drivers by their driving record.
 It’s wise to deliver your customer high risk insurance if he/she has been convicted of dangerous driving.
 An example, would be multiple speeding tickets and driving under the influence.
 These types of infringements require high-risk auto insurance, otherwise your agency could suffer a high loss in revenue.
 This is especially true, if you make exceptions for every single customer with a terrible driving record.

 Sin #2 Customers Who Don’t Pay Their Insurance Premium

 Policyholders who fail to pay their insurance bill on time, should be put into the high-risk insurance category.
 Most insurance companies allow a 30-day grace period, if the bill is not paid on time.
 Though, if your agency has been dealing with the same customer, who consistently doesn’t pay, you should immediately terminate their policy.
 There is no value in keeping a bankrupt client.
 Your agency can identify these types of clients ahead of time, by paying close attention to whether the client has been canceled for non-payment premiums from their former insurer, driving history, and credit history.

 Sin #3 Customers with Poor Credit Scores

 Susan Ladika, writer from Insurance.com, claims, “Drivers with lower credit-based insurance tend to file more claims than those who have great credit scores”.
 A low credit score equates to more claims.
-More claims mean more costs for your agency.
+More claims mean more costs for your insurance agency.
 You can identify ahead of time, how reliable and stable your client is by their credit score.

 Sin #4 Gender and age